-Federal water resource construction waned during the last decades of the 20th Century in response to fiscal constraints, interest in more local control of water and land resources, and requirements to assess environmental impacts of federal actions and to protect fish and wildlife.
-This marked the end of expansionist federal policies of the early 20th Century that had led to widespread federal investment in dams, navigation locks, irrigation diversions, and levees and basin-wide planning and development efforts.
-The 2005 hurricane season has brought national attention and interest to long-simmering water policy disputes, such as the trade-offs in national and local benefits, costs, and risks of the current division of responsibilities between local, state, and federal entities.
+Federal water resource construction waned during the last decades of the 20th century in response to fiscal constraints, interest in more local control of water and land resources, and requirements to assess environmental impacts of federal actions and to protect fish and wildlife.
+This marked the end of expansionist federal policies of the early 20th century that had led to widespread federal investment in dams, navigation locks, irrigation diversions, and levees and basin-wide planning and development efforts.

-The109th Congress is faced with deciding whether to change existing policy that defines the federal role in the planning, construction, maintenance, inspection and financing of water resources projects and whether to alter federal investment in water resources research and data collection.
-Congress makes these decisions within the context of multiple and often conflicting objectives, competing legal decisions, and entrenched institutional mechanisms (e.g., century old water rights, contractual obligations, etc.).
+The 110th Congress is faced with numerous water resource issues regarding the federal role in the planning, construction, maintenance, inspection, and financing of water resources projects and federal investment in water resources research and data collection.
+Congress makes these decisions within the context of multiple and often conflicting objectives, competing legal decisions, and entrenched institutional mechanisms (e.g., century-old water rights, contractual obligations, etc.).
 Although most water resource legislation typically addresses site-specific needs, certain themes and issues appear in many local and regional water resources conflicts.
-For example, demand for new project services (e.g., improved navigation, new water supply, improved or new flood control facilities), protection of threatened and endangered species, and water quality concerns are common to many conflicts; however, most legislation on these issues deals with specific sites, such as the Upper Mississippi, Florida Everglades, and the Sacramento and San Joaquin Rivers Delta and its confluence with San Francisco Bay (CALFED).
+For example, demand for new project services (e.g., improved navigation, new water supply, improved or new flood control facilities), protection of threatened and endangered species, and water quality concerns are common to many conflicts.